RobSil/e-rommerce-microservices/README.md

 # e-rommerce-microservices

-This is implementation of [monolithic e-rommerce](https://github.com/RobSil/e-rommerce) but in microservice architecture.
+This is implementation of [monolithic e-rommerce](https://github.com/RobSil/e-rommerce) but in microservice architecture (and some advanced features).

 Microservices: